junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "It's called marriage, honey.
 Now hush, I'm working."
 River turns her attention back to the device.

-The Doctor sits down at the stair, still grinning widely, looking just a little dazed, so happy, so hopeful.
+The Doctor sits down at the stairs, still grinning widely, looking just a little dazed, so happy, so hopeful.

 "She's good, have you noticed?" he glances at Amy, then Cas.
 Voice and smile both proud.
 "Really, really good."

 "Actually..."
 Cas starts slowly, tilting his head at River.
-He examines River, watching the way her right arm are carefully, stiffly held next to her body, she doesn't even use her right hand to tap on the screen, merely shaking and staring at it.
-He may not have much grace, but his eyes are still better than average humans, and he can see the fractures in the bones and tendon, the swell that's happening fast, but she manages to keep it all hidden inside her sleeves, acting as if it's nothing.
+He examines River, watching the way her right arm is carefully, stiffly held next to her body; she doesn't even use her right hand to tap on the screen, merely shaking and staring at it.
+He may not have much grace, but his eyes are still better than average humans, and he can see the fractures in the bones and tendons, the swell that's happening fast, but she manages to keep it all hidden inside her sleeves, acting as if it's nothing.
 Cas looks at her, wondering why.
 She reminds him so much of Dean, especially when he would say "I'm fine" when he's clearly not.
 Humans are always so much more complicated than he can understand.

 Cas hesitates, wondering if he should point it out.